operasoftware/devopera/blog/_posts/2010-06-28-wexexpo-tour-geeks-on-the-road.md

 ---
-title: WebExpo Tour - Geeks on the road
+title: WebExpo Tour — Geeks on the Road
 authors:
 - zi-bin-cheah
 tags: